ly-syx/Django_Architecture_Analysis/README.md

-# Django_Design_and_Architecture
+# Django_Architecture_Analysis
-Software Design and Architecture —— analysis Django
+Software Design and Architecture —— analysis of Django